skellis46/slipbox/somatic practices, interoception and evidence.md

 > Where the dance sciences seek objective truths, somatics may not seek truth, as measurable facts, but as how one constructs the body itself from a subjective viewpoint.[@green-2007-american n.pag]

 - Given Green's statement here why then do we make so many unfalsifiable claims about the efficacy of somatics?
-It also fails to account for more recent (??) acknowledgement of how [[interoception]] helps create sense of self through bodily awareness
+It also fails to account for more recent (??) acknowledgement of how [[interoception science overview]] helps create sense of self through bodily awareness
 - Am I suggesting here that interoception is a powerful bridge? (wary of how fashionable research into interoception is)
 - re efficacy see above quote from Green and how we have "defined bodily practice"

 >  Dance science tends towards a different lens – looking at the mechanics of movement, physiology and psychology as a means of optimizing our dance training and performative goals. [@batson-2012-integrating p.187]

 - this statement is just incorrect.
-Science is seeking understanding. (also, note how often somatics is discussed in the field in relation to optimisation or efficiency).
+Science is seeking understanding (and is as influenced by trends and vagaries of funding as is dance scholarship). (also, note how often somatics is discussed in the field in relation to optimisation or efficiency).
 It's not the work of science to optimise -- that's driven by cultural demands (faster, stronger, higher).
 If culture wanted something else science would do its best.

 Introduce Ginot's appraisal of somatic practices' dependence on science -- such a strange relationship.